Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

 Premier League 2019/20 fixtures

 The Premier League confirmed the remaining games and kick-off occasions for the primary six rounds of matches.
-We’ve marked up the matches which are free-to-air.
+We’ve marked up the matches which might be free-to-air.

 Saturday 27th June